wullewutz/soundboi/README.md

 First character of each sound file will be used as the trigger for this sample.
 Therefore, first characters have to be unique for all files.
-To achive this you can (and should) prefix each file with the desired trigger key followed by an underscore:
+To achieve this you can (and should) prefix each file with the desired trigger key followed by an underscore:

 ```